 Regulatory Uncertainty

-It Often Doesn’t Improve the Game
+It Often Does Not Improve the Game

 Our Assessment for 2D Indie Games